by Teena Hughes, silk artist

 There is maybe an inch on either side of the chopstick where it doesn’t touch the sides of the steamer.

-This means that at no point will the wrapped silk ever touch the sides of the steamer.
+This means that at no point will the wrapped silk ever touch the sides of the steamer, because the chopstick is horizontal and keeps the wrapped silk away from the sides.

 I bet you have tons of stuff around the house to be ‘creative’ with when it comes to making your own steamer.